minechicken98/minechicken98.github.io/README.md

 # funny/minechicken.github.io

-Very kool page by minechicken98 and with help from Claude Code and doggodgcodes, yippee, because here, there is games and random ahh stuff yay!
+Very *Kool* page by minechicken98 and with help from Claude Code and doggodgcodes, yippee, because here, there is games and random ahh stuff yay!

 **Reasons why you should use this absolutely AWESOME site**
   1. Fun